tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Blob.md

 |The timeout period limiting all copy operations elapsed.
 (Currently the timeout period is 2 weeks.)|failed|500 OperationCancelled "The copy exceeded the maximum allowed time."|
 |The copy operation failed too often when reading from the source, and didn’t meet a minimum ratio of attempts to successes.
 (This timeout prevents retrying a very poor source over 2 weeks before failing).|failed|500 OperationCancelled "The copy failed when reading the source."|

- `x-ms-last-access-time` only trackes the time when the blob's data is accessed based on account's last access time tracking policy.
+ `x-ms-last-access-time` tracks the time when the blob's data was accessed based on the storage account's last access time tracking policy.
 Accessing a blob's metadata does not change its last access time.

 ## See also
  [Authorize requests to Azure Storage](authorize-requests-to-azure-storage.md)